Emanuele-20/Band-pass-filter/README.md

 The company makes digital filters into Electronic music tracks for musicians.
 If a track or sound wave has frequencies lower than the minimum allowed those frequencies will be increased to the smallest one expected and if a track or sound wave has frequencies higher than the maximum allowed those frequencies will be decreased to the biggest one expected.

-* 3 inputs:
+* 3 INPUTS:
   - music track as array of integers (one or more frequencies)
   - lower bound (integer)
   - upper bound (integer)

-* 1 output: music track as an array with modified frequencies if needed.
+* 1 OUTPUT: music track as an array with modified frequencies if needed.

+## Input/Output Table

 |               INPUT                               |  OUTPUT               |
 |   :--:                                | :--:                              |